maheshDhananjaya/Modern-Walk/README.md

 ## Features

-- Landing page with category tiles
+- Landing page with category tiles and different product categories
 - Product listing page with filtering, sorting, and pagination
 - Product detail page (PDP) with SSR for SEO
-- Shopping cart with localStorage persistence
-- Related products and order summary
+- Shopping cart with localStorage persistence, Related products and order summary
+- According to current implementation when click the product card or click add to cart, this will navigate to PDP page
+- In PDP page, added a validation to select size before adding to cart
+- Zustand for state management
 - Tailwind CSS + shadcn/ui for styling
 - API fetching using React Query